lnquy/www/write/content/blog/understanding-mgo-session/index.md

 ---
 title: "Understanding Mgo Session"
-description: "How Go's mgo session should be handled.
-Read section 1, 2, 4 for general understanding and best practices.
-Other sections for deep dive."
+description: "Understand how the underlying socket of mgo session can be acquired and best practices."
-lead: "How Go's mgo session should be handled.
-Read section 1, 2, 4 for general understanding and best practices.
-Other sections for deep dive."
+lead: "Read section 1, 2, 4 for general understanding and best practices, other sections for deep dive."
 date: 2021-06-08T21:27:10+07:00
 lastmod: 2021-06-08T21:27:10+07:00
 toc: true